-Essay Guidelines: This essay focuses on close reading skills to develop a textual analysis of one of the texts from the first unit of the course, Lipstick Under My Burkha or Minaret.
-First, you will select a short passage or scene, or set of passages or scenes, totaling around a paragraph or two, or about 5 minutes of film that you find significant to the overall meaning of the text.
+Essay Guidelines: This essay focuses on close reading skills to develop a textual analysis essay of Untouchable.
+First, you will select a short passage, or set of passages, totaling around a paragraph or two that you find significant to the overall meaning of the text.
 Your paper will make an argument about why this passage is significant: what does it show us about a larger theme or message in the text?
 How might it contribute to determining meaning in relation to larger text-wide questions?
 In addition to stating what you think the passage means, your thesis should explain how the author creates that meaning.
 This means that your thesis should address which features of the text you'll be discussing in your paper and note their function in developing the larger meaning.
-The purpose of this paper is to zoom in and really carefully analyze, deconstruct, and interpret the specific choices of the director/author, and how they work towards the overall meaning of the text/film.